By Hank Hanegraaff

 It has become increasingly common for Christians to suppose that the full gospel includes the baptism of the Holy Spirit with the evidence of speaking in tongues.
 Thus, the question: “Is speaking in tongues the evidence of being baptized by the Holy Spirit?”

-First, as the apostle Paul makes plain, believers are “all baptized by one Spirit into one body” (1 Corinthians 12:13), yet not all who believe speak in tongues (vv.
+First, as the apostle Paul made plain, believers are “all baptized by one Spirit into one body” (1 Corinthians 12:13), yet not all who believe speak in tongues (vv.
 10, 30).
-Thus tongues may be a manifestation of the baptism of the Holy Spirit, but tongues cannot be the manifestation.
+Thus, tongues may be a manifestation of the baptism of the Holy Spirit, but tongues cannot be the manifestation.

-Furthermore, even if one does speak in tongues it is not a guarantee that they have been baptized in the Holy Spirit.
-For as Paul puts it, “If I speak in the tongues of men and angels, but have not love, I am only a resounding gong or a clanging cymbal” (1 Corinthians 13:1).
-Indeed, says Paul, without love, “I am nothing!” (v.
+Furthermore, even if we do speak in tongues, it is not a guarantee that we have been baptized in the Holy Spirit.
+For says Saint Paul, “If I speak in the tongues of men and angels, but have not love, I am only a resounding gong or a clanging cymbal” (1 Corinthians 13:1).
+Indeed, without love, “I am nothing” (v.
 2).
-Moreover, socio–psychological manipulation tactics such as peer pressure or the subtle power of suggestion can induce ecstatic utterances wholly apart from the Spirit.
-The normative sign of the baptism of the Holy Spirit is not speaking in tongues but the confession of Jesus Christ as Lord, repentance from sin, and obedience to God.
+Moreover, sociopsychological manipulation tactics such as peer pressure or the subtle power of suggestion can induce ecstatic utterances wholly apart from the Spirit.